Bear Grylls: You vs. Wild

 Later, Grylls went on to release an interactive series on streaming service Netflix.

 World's Toughest Race: Eco-Challenge Fiji

 Grylls presented the revival of the Eco-Challenge series, which is titled World's Toughest Race: Eco-Challenge Fiji.
 It involved teams from around the world competing in an adventure race, which took place in Fiji.
 The series premiered on Amazon Prime Video on 14 August 2020.

 Bear Grylls Wild Adventure

 Spring 2021, two-part ITV series featuring Jonny Wilkinson and Nicola Adams, respectively.

-Running Wild With Bear Grylls: The Challenge
+Running Wild with Bear Grylls: The Challenge

-Premiered in July 2022, it is a spin-off of Grylls' long running Running Wild With Bear Grylls series.
+Premiered in July 2022, it is a spin-off of Grylls's long running Running Wild with Bear Grylls series.
+The series returned for a second season on 9 July 2023.

+Bear Grylls Meets President Zelenskyy

+In this documentary that aired on Channel 4 on 28 March 2023, Grylls travels to Ukraine to meet President Zelenskyy and to meet civilians caught up in the war with Russia.

+I Survived Bear Grylls

+Eight-part competition series; co-hosted with comedian Jordan Conley.

+Celebrity Bear Hunt

+An eight-part reality competition series starring Grylls, and presented by Holly Willoughby.
+The series premiered on Netflix in February 2025.